 - What’s the last thing you did for someone that made you feel good?

 Why do this?
-It’s healthy fun that builds communication skills.
+It’s great fun and builds communication skills.

 2. Give Family Awards

 Ever thought of looking at your family as a business?
-Hold up… I don’t necessarily mean a making-money business (although that’s a thing — and it can be done with purpose and healthy intentions), but here I’m talking about a family with a defined set of values and a mission statement.
-This organized approach to family, makes giving awards for the “Most Helpful,” “Most Loving,” or “Fill-in-the-blank of the Month” appropriate, but you can give awards without being in a “family business.”
+Hold up… I don’t necessarily mean a making-money business (although that’s a thing — and it can be done with purpose and healthy intentions), but what I’m talking about is having a defined set of values and a mission statement.
+This organized approach to family would make giving awards for the “Most Helpful,” “Most Loving,” or “Fill-in-the-blank of the Month” appropriate, but you can give awards without being in a “family business.”

 Why do this?
-Psychologically, you’d be creating a more connected, on purpose family unit.
+You’d be creating a more connected, on purpose family unit.

 3. Have A Gratitude Segment